pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 To set up PostgreSQL, even if it's running on a different machine, you can use the following procedure:

 1. You will need to install PostgreSQL on the machine where you want to keep the database.
 This can be the same machine as the MAAS region/rack controllers or a totally separate machine.
-If PostgreSQL (version 10 or better) is already running on your target machine, you can skip this step.
+If PostgreSQL (version 14) is already running on your target machine, you can skip this step.
 To install PostgreSQL, run these commands:

-        sudo apt update -y
+        sudo apt update
         sudo apt install -y postgresql

 2. You want to make sure you have a suitable PostgreSQL user, which can be accomplished with the following command, where `$MAAS_DBUSER` is your desired database username, and `$MAAS_DBPASS` is the intended password for that username.
 Note that if you're executing this step in a LXD container (as root, which is the default), you may get a minor error, but the operation will still complete correctly.